-There a whole variety of vitamins that are beneficial for your cat’s skin and coat and their body overall.
-Some of these include Vitamin A and B which contribute towards normal skin, Vitamin C which supports the immune system and Vitamin E which protect the cells from oxidative stress.
+There are a whole variety of vitamins that are beneficial for your cat’s skin and coat and their body overall.
+Some of these include Vitamin A and B which contribute towards normal skin, Vitamin C which can support the immune system and Vitamin E which is known to protect cells from oxidative stress.
 These are found in a number of foods and in potent concentrations in pet supplements.

 In addition to vitamins, there is also a range of minerals that can help with achieving and maintaining your cat’s healthy skin and fur.
-These include Copper for the protection of cells from oxidative stress and hair and skin pigmentation, Selenium for maintaining normal hair and Zinc for the metabolism of fatty acids as well as protein synthesis.
+These include Copper, which can help protect cells from oxidative stress and hair and skin pigmentation, Selenium for maintaining normal hair and Zinc for the metabolism of fatty acids as well as protein synthesis.

 Cat skin treatments

 Dealing with a sore, irritable and itchy cat is never fun, so when looking for ways to treat your cat’s skin, there are a few routes you can try.
 The first is medication from your vet, but these can have a number of harsh and unwanted side effects.
-The second is using natural remedies to help your cat’s skin and fur such as using apple cider vinegar as a home cat skin irritation treatment against annoying pests and coconut oil as a hydrating cat dry skin treatment.
+The second is using natural remedies to help your cat’s skin and fur such as using apple cider vinegar against annoying pests and coconut oil as a hydrating cat dry skin treatment.